SimeonAT/DenoGraphQLAuthExample/README.md

 This repository contains my attempt at implementing basic authentication and authorization for a backend server powered by [Deno](https://deno.land/), [Oak](https://oakserver.github.io/oak/), and [GraphQL](https://graphql.org/).

+More a deeper explanation about the codebase, feel free to take a look at my [blog post](https://simeonat.github.io/).

 ## Instructions

 ### Setting up the Environment